Competitively priced containers for all your needs

-This irritated American entrepreneur Malcolm McLean and so he came up with a steel box that revolutionised the traditional general cargo loading and unloading method of the time.
-McLean thus became the 'father' of containerisation and ensured the unprecedented growth of world trade.
+This irritated American entrepreneur Malcolm McLean so much that he devised a steel box that revolutionised the traditional general cargo loading and unloading process of that time.
+McLean thus became the "father" of containerization and was directly responsible for the unprecedented growth of world trade.

-It is hard to imagine now, but until well into the 1960s the loading and unloading of (sea-going) ships was still largely done by hand.
-Trucks lined up on the quay.
-The cargo was first placed on the quay and then picked up by dockers and stevedores and stowed in the ship’s hold.
-An expression from those days was: 'Without a good stevedore, the ship might sink'.
-Unloading and loading cargo ships was heavy, labour-intensive and not without danger.
+It is hard to imagine today, but, until well into the 1960s, the loading and unloading of (seagoing) ships still largely took place manually.
+Trucks lined up along the quay and the cargo was first placed on the quay and then picked up by dockers and stevedores and stowed in the ship’s hold.
+A common saying back then was: "Without a good stevedore, the ship might sink".
+Unloading and loading cargo ships was heavy, labor-intensive work and not without danger.

-How one lorry driver dramatically changed the way the world trades
+How one truck driver dramatically changed the way the world trades

-Obviously, all this took a lot of time.
-In fact, it was truck driver Malcom McLean (14 November 1913 - 25 May 2001) who came up with a very simple solution.
-Load all those loose parts into a steel box, hoist it aboard a ship and off you go.
+Obviously, all of this work took a great deal of time.
+In fact, it was truck driver Malcom McLean (November 14, 1913 – May 25, 2001) who came up with a very simple solution: load all those loose parts into a steel box, hoist it aboard a ship and off you go.

-The idea came to him just before Thanksgiving Day in 1937.
-That day he was standing in line for hours waiting for his truck, loaded with cotton bales, to be unloaded at a pier in New Jersey.
-Ultimately it took him almost 20 years to realise his idea but, in that time, his company, McLean Trucking Company, had grown into one of the largest road transportation companies in the United States.
+The idea came to him just before Thanksgiving in 1937.
+He was standing in line for hours waiting for his truck, loaded with cotton bales, to be unloaded at a pier in New Jersey.
+Ultimately, it took him almost 20 years to realize his idea but, during that time, his company, McLean Trucking Company, grew to be one of the largest road transportation companies in the United States.

 The invention of the container

 Together with engineer and inventor Keith Tantlinger, McLean designed what is now the standard shipping container.
-Tantlinger came up with the corner blocks, which made it easy to lift a container, and for securing it he designed the twistlock mechanism.
-This meant that they could be stacked on top of each other like Lego.
+Tantlinger came up with the corner blocks, which made it easy to lift the container, and, for securing it, he designed the twistlock mechanism.
+This meant that they could be stacked on top of each other like Lego bricks.

-Sea-Land's first container-only vessel was the Gateway City which made its maiden voyage on October 4, 1957, transporting 226 fully loaded containers.
+Sea-Land's first container-only vessel was the Gateway City, which embarked on its maiden voyage on October 4, 1957, transporting 226 fully loaded containers.
 The McLean container ship had its own gantry cranes on board to load and unload them.
-At the end of the 1960s, McLean's container shipping company had 27,000 of its own containers, 36 container ships, and served approximately 30 ports, including Rotterdam.
+At the end of the 1960s, McLean's container shipping company had 27,000 of its own containers, 36 container ships and served approximately 30 ports, including Rotterdam.